capture-the-flag/capture-the-flag-2017/index.md

 Don't fucking touch anyone without their permission.

+Especially don't fucking touch someone with a giant piece of lumber that has a giant bullshit flag attached to one end.

 Respect the idea that other people do not necessarily know or care about what you are trying to do.

+If you are trying to interact with an art car in some game-related way, talk to the fucking driver about what you're tring to do.
+They're in charge of their situation.

 ## Rules in Unforseen Circumstances